The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Discussion Conclusion

 \subsection{Future work}

 We expect future research to extend the CPR framework to more complex socio-ecological systems with multi-level governance, dynamic population turnover, and more diverse sanctioning or reputation systems.
 Investigating how institutional structures themselves co-evolve with agent norms would allow closer alignment with political and organisational theory.
+Thus, a natural extension is to introduce interaction networks and multi-level governance to study how local norm clusters form and spread under structured contact patterns.
+An orthogonal direction is to compare against DeepRL agents in economic environments with explicit rewards (e.g., Fruit Market~\cite{johanson2022emergent}), to disentangle norm formation from reward-optimized behavior.
 Moreover, integrating deliberative communication mechanisms beyond simple propose$\to$vote procedures may reveal whether LLMs can sustain cooperative norms through richer forms of dialogue, while they may suffer the limitations of context length and memory capacity of LLMs~\cite{park2023generative}.
 From a methodological perspective, expanding trials across diverse prompting strategies, decoding settings, and model families would clarify the robustness and generality of observed behaviours.